Moving Forward from the destruction of Kilauea volcano

 5 – Eco Pest Control for Flies.
 We now use old red wine or vinegar in the Fly Traps with a couple of drops of dish soap.
 That attracts and kills them without the horrible smell of the store bought fly attractant which attracts flies by smelling like death!
 Red wine or vinegar is much more natural option than traditional pesticides!

-6 - Compost & Mulch.
+6 – Compost & Mulch.
 Our lush property has beautiful flowers and a variety of tropical fruits and perennial vegetables.
-We do not use chemical fertilisers or pesticides at Hedonisia.
+We do not use chemical fertilizers or pesticides at Hedonisia.
 We use natural green waste mulch that we generate from our compost.
 Doing the compost ritual is one of the most entertaining rituals because our chickens flock and follow you like the pied piper!

 7 – County versus Plastic Bottled Water!
 We are one of the few locations in the area where we have clean drinkable water available straight from the tap!
 Guests and Volunteers at Hedonisia enjoy rainforest county water which we put through an additional filter thus reducing the need for plastic bottled water.
 It tastes great too!
 We are trying to encourage guests to drink our delicious filtered tap water rather than “plastic water”.
 Bottled Water has been described as been described as one of the biggest business scams in the modern world.